thejjw/cache-killer-chrome-extension/README.md

 ## Troubleshooting

 - **Extension doesn't work**: Make sure you've granted all required permissions
-- **Still seeing cached content**: Try disabling and re-enabling the extension, then refresh the page
+- **Still seeing cached content**:
+  - Try disabling and re-enabling the extension, then refresh the page
-- **Performance issues**: The extension clears cache frequently when enabled, which may slightly impact browsing performance
+  - Check if the current page matches your domain configuration (Include/Exclude mode)
+  - Use "Clear Cache Now" button in advanced options for immediate cache clearing
+- **Wildcard patterns not working as expected**:
+  - Check the domain configuration page for wildcard usage examples
+  - Enable "Clear all cache for wildcards" if you need aggressive cache clearing for wildcard patterns
+- **Import not working**:
+  - Ensure text file uses one domain per line format
+  - Check that domains follow valid format (no invalid characters, proper structure)
+  - Lines starting with `#` are treated as comments
+- **Performance issues**: Reduce periodic cache clearing frequency in expert settings or disable it entirely

 ## Development